epilande/dotfiles/README.md

 ## Local/Private configuration
 Any private and custom commands and configuration should be placed in a `~/.localrc` file.
 This file will not be under version control or committed to a public repository.
-If `~/.localrc` exists, it will be sourced for inclusion in [`.zshrc`](zsh/zshrc.symlink).
+If `~/.localrc` exists, it will be sourced for the inclusion of [`.zshrc`](zsh/zshrc.symlink).

 Here is an example `~/.localrc`:
 ```bash